Research Intensive (RI) and Directed Independent Research (DIR) Designations

 Please consult your College Liaison for assistance in preparing RI designation materials.

-Inclusion of Directed Independent Research option as an alternative/addition to the existing DIS (Directed Independent Study) for undergraduate research documentation on student transcripts.
+Directed Independent Research (DIR) courses serve as an alternative/addition to the existing DIS (Directed Independent Study) for undergraduate research documentation on student transcripts.
 Departments may also include a zero-credit option for DIR students, which would have no additional tuition charge.

 DIR New Course Procedures